TheLogicMaster/switch-gdx/README.md

 RoboVM, except it generates C code which is then compiled for the specific target.

 ## Usage
-For now, refernce the TestApp subproject for the Gradle setup.
+For now, reference the TestApp subproject for the Gradle setup.
 It's entirely untested on Windows at this point.
 The fat JARs created by the
-ShadowJar (*-all.jar) tasks in the JavaAPI and ByteCodeTranslator Gradle projects need to be manually copied from build/libs into the `TestApp/switch/libs` directory currently, then the TestApp switch subproject Gradle tasks can be run to run the transpiler.
+ShadowJar (*-all.jar) tasks in the JavaAPI and ByteCodeTranslator Gradle projects need to be manually copied from `build/libs` into the `TestApp/switch/libs` directory currently, then the TestApp switch subproject Gradle tasks can be run to run the transpiler.
 The `transpile` task does just that and outputs the C projecct into the `TestApp/switch/build/dist` directory. `run` executes the transpiler and runs the native PC backend. `deploy` does the same but deploys to a Switch via NXLink.
 Compiling for desktop is over twice as fast and allows for full IDE debugging, so it's